Son Of A Preacher Man Chords | Dusty Springfield Guitar Lesson

 | (Em) E | E Esus4 E |

-In the course, we use play-along TAB loops to practise this and all other sections.
+In the course, we use play-along TAB loops to master each section like this.

 | D (Db) | D (Ab) | A A6 A (Ab) | A A6 A (Bb) |